Now, I’ve got five more quick ideas for writing number stories.

 Life it busy.
 (That’s an understatement, isn’t it?)
 But, no matter how busy life is, all you need is 5 minutes for some quick math practice with your kids.

-Here are 5 super-simple, super-quick ways to practice number stories with your kids.
+Here are 5 super-simple, super-quick ways to practice writing number stories with your kids.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.